visit-dav/visit/src/doc/gui_manual/Building/Advanced_Usage.rst

     Incorrect library versions may cause VisIt_ to either fail to build or fail to run properly.

 Patch Compatability : Pre-installed libaries are missing patches VisIt_ requires
-    In some cases, the libraries VisIt_ needs are patched to work around various building or running VisIt_.
+    In some cases, the libraries VisIt_ needs are patched to work around various issues building or running VisIt_.
     Such patches are almost certainly not in any pre-installed version of the library.
     Missing patches may cause VisIt_ to either fail to build or fail to run properly.